bazelbuild/bazel/site/docs/configurable-attributes.md

 this.

 ## <a name="query"></a>Bazel Query and Cquery
-Bazel `query` operates over Bazel's [loading phase] (user-manual.html#loading-phase).
+Bazel `query` operates over Bazel's [loading phase]( user-manual.html#loading-phase).
 This means it doesn't know what command line flags will be applied to a target since those flags aren't evaluated until later in the build (during the [analysis phase](user-manual.html#analysis-phase)).
 So the [`query`](query.html) command can't accurately determine which path a